signalwerk/fontstep/readme.md

 ```

 ### saveOTF (action)
 Saves the current font as a PS OpenType (CFF-based) font (OTF).
-Int the `name`-attribute you can define the filename.
+With the `name`-attribute you can define the filename.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <font>